 How did a bloody ritual turn into a cheesy celebration of love?
+Learn more about the origins of Valentines Day.

 Valentine’s Day is nearly here, and you’re probably wondering what to get for your significant other, or who you’d love to spend that lovely festivity with.
 I don’t really get why, but there are people who take this celebration very seriously.
 I mean, for some it’s the best holiday of the year, even when they don’t have anyone to spend it with.
 Every restaurant and coffeeshop is terribly crowded, so you can’t go anywhere.
 People pretend to be nicer just because it’s Valentine’s day, only to be the same lame and crappy people they normally are every other time of the year.
 If you happen to be single, people rub into your face how in love they are, as if being single was something horrible.
 But enough of my ranting, what I mean by saying all these things is that I’ve always found kind of ironic how people celebrate this as if it were a nice and cute festivity, when in fact it comes from something quite creepy.
+This is the story behind Valentine's day.

-So, if you’re a curious person, most likely you already know about the character who inspired this celebration: Saint Valentine.
+Most likely you already know about the character who inspired this celebration: Saint Valentine.
 If you don't, let me tell it quickly so you know what I’m talking about.
 According to the story, or better said to the general consensus, there was a Roman physician and priest who had converted to Christianity when it was a persecuted religion.
 His name was Valentine of Terni, and according to some of the stories, he used to marry Christian couples in secret.
 When he was exposed, he was imprisoned, tortured, and beheaded.
 Naturally, he became a martyr and the patron saint of true love and marriages.
 How nice, isn’t it?
 I mean, that's kind of a dark story, and I don’t see anyone celebrating this man who was killed in the name of love (well, of Christianity to be precise).
 However, the origins I was referring to are actually the Roman festivities of the Lupercalia, and get ready because this one’s really, really interesting.

 Long before our friend Valentine of Terni was born, among the many celebrations ancient Romans had, there was the Lupercalia, which took place on February 15, exactly a month before the Ides of March.
 If you remember your Shakespeare lessons, this was the day of Julius Caesar’s assassination, but in ancient Rome, it was seen as the beginning of the new year and a date to pay old debts in life.
 So, what was the Lupercalia about?
 For the Romans, this was a time to scare evil spirits away and purify the cities.
 It was also seen as the perfect celebration to renew themselves in terms of health and to ask the gods for fertility.